Gtaray/archipelago-monstersanctuary/README.md

 - A .zip file will be created in the `output` folder containing information for your multiworld.
 In order to host your game, go to [https://archipelago.gg/uploads](https://archipelago.gg/uploads) and upload the .zip file, then click `Create New Room`.

 ## Connecting to a Room
-Once you start the game with the client mod, you'll see connection info in the top right.
-Enter the link to your room, the room's password, and your player name.
-Then click Connect.

-This connection info is saved and will re-populate when you run the game in the future.
+Once you start the game with the client mod, you can connect to an AP server by selecting either "New Game" or "Continue".
+If you are starting a new file, you will be prompted to enter the connection information for the AP server.
+This informatoin is then saved along with the game's file slot, and will allow you to quickly reconnect when continuing the save file.

+When you want to Continue a save file, if that save file has connection information associated with it, you will be prompted to connect to that AP server before loading the game.

+NOTE: The client mod prevents you from loading an AP save file while not connected to AP, and will not let you load a vanilla save file while connected to AP.

 ## PopTracker
 Many thanks for Cybe3R for getting us set up with a [PopTracker pack](https://github.com/Cyb3RGER/monster_sanctuary_ap_pack).
 Follow the instructions on that page to set up PopTracker.